IbeVanmeenen/web-starters/README.md

 There is also a **.editorconfig** file present to ensure code-consistency throughout your files.

 ## Contribution

+Want to contribute?
+Awesome Sause!
+Please read on!

 ##### Git Flow
 Small-starter-kit works with [git-flow](https://github.com/nvie/gitflow).